HerrSchwaiger/HerrSchwaiger.github.io/_posts/Datenbanken/2025-01-16-CREATE_TABLE_Hard.md

     overlay_image: /assets/images/createTableHard.png # Hintergrundbild
 ---

 The `CREATE TABLE` statement in SQL is fundamental for defining the structure of a database.
-Beyond basic table creation, advanced features like `PRIMARY KEY`, `UNIQUE KEY`, `NOT NULL`, `AUTO INCREMENT`, `FOREIGN KEY`, `CREATE TABLE LIKE`, and `CREATE TABLE SELECT` enable developers to efficiently design complex database schemas and manage data with greater flexibility.
+Beyond basic table creation, advanced features like `PRIMARY KEY`, `UNIQUE KEY`, `NOT NULL`, `AUTO INCREMENT`,  `CREATE TABLE LIKE`, and `CREATE TABLE SELECT` enable developers to efficiently design complex database schemas and manage data with greater flexibility.

 ---